 That’s why our first bullet point was installing a fan.
 It’s usually a ton cheaper than hiring professionals out and it’s pretty easy!
 Simply ensuring that there’s enough air flow in your basement that can pump that cancer-causing radon gas out can literally save your life.

 Here’s a basement fan that we’ve recommended in the past for radon gas mitigation.
 It’s not cheap, but it is one of the better units out there, in our opinion.
 It’s also a lot cheaper than hiring professionals who might just install a fan just like this and charge you a ton more.
-You can check out this particular fan here.
+You can check out this particular fan from Amazon here.

 It’s got a six-foot cord, so you may need to purchase an extension cord too, if you don’t have a plug nearby in your basement.